-Loudon Park on Long Lake is a popular lake located in North Nanaimo, it is very popular spot for swimming, fishing and quite a variety of paddling sports like canoeing, kayaking, paddle boarding, rowing and walking.
-Its a nice spot to have a picnic.
+Loudon Park on Long Lake is a popular lake located in North Nanaimo, it is a very popular spot for swimming, fishing, and quite a variety of paddling sports like canoeing, kayaking, paddle boarding, rowing, and walking.
+It’s a nice spot to have a picnic.
 There is a walking trail that runs between Norwell Dive and 101 Street.
-Its a pleasant walking path.
+It’s a pleasant walking path.

-The park and the lake is home to the Nanaimo Canoe & Kayak Club as well as the Nanaimo Rowing Club.
-The Nanaimo Canoe & Kayak Club is an amateur sport organisation that is non profit.
-They offer canoe and kayaking training from beginner to top of the class water sport enthusiasts.
-They run on the mandate that sports on a recreational basis is character building.
-It is their believe that youth who are involved in sports have a better chance of becoming mature and responsible citizens.
-I must agree and i find that it creates the ability to believe in yourself, plus a true sense of pride in your accomplishments both on the water as well as all aspects of life.
+The park and the lake are home to the Nanaimo Canoe & Kayak Club as well as the Nanaimo Rowing Club.
+The Nanaimo Canoe & Kayak Club is an amateur sports organization that is nonprofit.
+They offer canoe and kayaking training from beginner to top-of-the-class water sport enthusiasts.
+They run on the mandate that sports on a recreational basis are character-building.
+It is their belief that youth who are involved in sports have a better chance of becoming mature and responsible citizens.
+I must agree and I find that it creates the ability to believe in yourself, plus a true sense of pride in your accomplishments both on the water and all aspects of life.

 The Nanaimo Flat Water Racing Club operates is located on Long Lake, it was started in 1988 to train Racers for sprint canoes and kayaks.
 The is now so much more.
-They offer not just training in canoes and kayaks but outrigger, dragon boat and recreational canoe and kayak camps to teach youth safety in these sports.
-They are member sport of Sport BC’s Regional Sport Delivery System, they are recognized as the Pacific Sport Island Regional Canoe-Kayak Training Center.
+They offer not just training in canoes and kayaks but outrigger, dragon boat, and recreational canoe and kayak camps to teach youth safety in these sports.
+They are a member sport of Sport BC’s Regional Sport Delivery System, they are recognized as the Pacific Sports Island Regional Canoe-Kayak Training Center.